Who are the guests on the Late Late Show tonight? Here's the line-up for the show

 The guests have been revealed for tonight's Late Late Show on RTÉ One.

-With the 40th anniversary of the Stardust Tragedy taking place next month on Valentine's Day, Ryan will speak to author Lisa Lawlor, who lost both of her parents in the fire that claimed 48 lives, leaving her orphaned at just 17 months old.
-Lisa's novel, Stardust Baby, was released this week.
+As a Dublin football prodigy, big things were expected of midfielder Shane Carthy when he was called up by Jim Gavin to the senior team aged just 18.
+What people did not know was that since 5th year in school, Shane had been battling with his mental health and experiencing suicidal thoughts.
+Shane will speak to Ryan about how he got through the darkest of days.

-Ryan will also be joined by Jeni Pim, wife of Nigel Pim who passed away on January 14th from COVID-19 at the age of 50.
+Music on the show will be from Niamh Regan, the RTÉ Choice Music Prize nominee from Galway.

-All of this, plus more, on The Late Late Show on RTÉ One, tonight, January 22nd at 9.35pm.
+All of this, plus more, on The Late Late Show on RTÉ One Friday, January 29th at 9.35pm.

 Leave your comment